A Few Questions for President Obama

 - You said on 60 Minutes that once this bill has passed, you will “own” the health care issue for good or bad.
 If the bill passes and costs to consumers or to the government continue to go up, or if quality goes down, will you promise not to blame the free market?

 - Critics have pointed out that the bill achieves the goal of “deficit neutrality” by having 10 years of tax increases, and only 6 years of spending.
 What is your response to this?

 - Doesn’t the $1 trillion price tag of the legislation understate its the true cost by ignoring the much larger cost to the American people of the individual mandate?
 Isn’t the individual mandate simply a tactic to redistribute wealth without the visibility of large tax increases?

 - You have argued that the $500 billion in Medicare cuts are being used both to shore up Medicare and at the same time being used to pay for new spending.
 Isn’t this double counting?

 - A new New England Journal of Medicine study has found that 46% of doctors could leave medicine if Obamacare passes.
 If you try to cover 30 million additional people with 46% fewer doctors, how will this not lead to higher prices and/or rationing?

-Tags: Budget and Tax Policy, Drugs, Economics, Government subsidies, Healthcare, Insurance, Media, Nationalization, Politics, Presidential Power, Regulation, Socialism, Taxation, Transparency, Welfare
+Tags: 60 Minutes, Barack Obama, Bret Bair, Budget and Tax Policy, deficit spending, Drugs, Economics, entitlements, Fox News, Government subsidies, health insurance, Healthcare, Insurance, Media, Medicare, Nationalization, New England Journal of Medicine, Obamacare, Politics, pre-existing conditions, Presidential Power, Regulation, Socialism, socialized medicine, Taxation, Transparency, Welfare